Stop Memorizing Solutions: The 80/20 of Patterns

 The remaining 20% includes monotonic stacks, heaps, tries, union-find, and advanced graph algorithms.
 Those matter, and you shouldn't skip them.
 But they come up less often, and they're easier to pick up once the foundational five are solid.

 There's an honest caveat worth stating.
-For some engineers, volume-based practice genuinely works.
+For some people, volume based practice genuinely works.
 If you already have strong CS foundations and can extract patterns from solved problems without explicit training, grinding 300+ problems will eventually produce the recognition this article describes.
-The question is whether that's the most efficient path, and for most engineers, the research on interleaved practice suggests it isn't.
+The question is whether that's the most efficient path, and the research on interleaved practice suggests it isn't.
 Mixing pattern types during practice builds stronger discrimination than solving 20 sliding window problems in a row.

 Why memorization breaks at the 80% mark

 The failure mode is predictable.
-An engineer memorises solutions to 300 problems.
-They can reproduce the code for any problem they've seen.
-Then they sit down for an interview, and the problem is a variant they haven't encountered.
+You memorise solutions to 300 problems.
+You can reproduce the code for any problem you've seen.
+Then you sit down for an interview, and the problem is a variant you haven't encountered.

-Internally, they scan through stored solutions looking for a match.
+Internally, you scan through stored solutions looking for a match.
 "Is this Two Sum?
 No, the constraint is different.
 Is this a sliding window?
 The keywords don't match what I remember."
-They're doing retrieval, not reasoning.
+That's retrieval, not reasoning.
 And retrieval fails the moment the surface features change.

 “Memorization gets you to 80% coverage.
 The last 20% of value comes from understanding the 'why' behind each pattern deeply enough to adapt it.”